Master of Arts in Digital Humanities

 Master's thesis and examination

-- Find a:n supervisor!
+- Find a supervisor!

-At ZIM, these are currently Bernhard Bauer, Roman Bleier, Tamas Kovacs, Sarah Lang, Daniel Luger, Anguelos Nicolaou and Martina Scholger. - Agree on a topic with your supervisor (the PV is intended for this purpose)
+You can choose from Georg Vogeler and Chiara Zuanni. - Agree on a topic with your supervisor (the PV is intended for this purpose)

 - You can find out how to announce your Master's thesis topic on the website of the Faculty of Humanities.